 Finally, choose a soundtrack that sets the right mood for your video.
 Animoto has a music library full of music tracks for you to use in your video.
 If you're having trouble choosing, here's a guide with a list of recommended songs for travel videos.

-Once you’ve found your song, click the plus sign next to the track to apply it to your video.
+Once you’ve found your song or songs, click the plus sign next to the track to apply it to your video.
 Then, tap the blue play button from the bottom left corner of your project.

 If you’re happy with how your travel video looks, your video is ready to be exported and shared!
 Just tap the Export button in the top right corner and follow the instructions on how to download, share, or get a link to your exported video.